Diagnostic Assessment Programs – Colorectal

 The Colorectal DAP team plans all tests and books appointments for patients as needed, including colonoscopy.
 A patient navigator coordinates the screening colonoscopy, and is available to answer any questions and to provide support.

-- The colorectal Diagnostic Assessment Program offers colonoscopies to individuals who have had a positive Fecal Occult Blood Test (FOBT) or individuals who have a first-degree family history of colorectal cancer.
+- The colorectal DAP offers colonoscopies to individuals who have had a positive fecal occult blood test (FOBT) or individuals who have a first-degree family history of colorectal cancer.

 - Having a first-degree family history of colorectal cancer means that person has an immediate relative (parent, sibling or child) who has been diagnosed with colorectal cancer.